How COVID-19 impacts restaurants and how we can support our clients

 Various management consulting services are available and support measures for financing and improvement of business environments Have been set forth.

 We are all experiencing difficulties in our lives with uncertainty.
-However, we would like to provide support for restaurants who need it.
+However, we would like to provide support for restaurants that need it.
 We are praying for things to turn around and go back to how it was before.
 We sincerely wish the safety of those who work at restaurants as well as our diners.
 We want to stay resilient and come out strong by the time we defeat this pandemic.

 Lastly, to consumers,